Why bring your own Azure account?

-Select public Static IP only if you want your machines to face the internet or if you are deploying across regions.
-If you are deploying inside a VNET & subnet you should not need a public static IP.
-If you wish to enable and use a public IP ensure that the selected NSG has the necessary ports open for the selected database.
+Select public Static IP only if you want your machines to face the internet or if you’re deploying across regions.
+If you are deploying inside a VNET and subnet, you should not need a public static IP.
+If you wish to enable and use a public IP, ensure that the selected NSG has the necessary ports open for the selected database.

 6. Download the PowerShell script and execute in Azure PowerShell

 Step 3: Execute PowerShell script to create a resource group and provide permissions

 The Azure PowerShell script creates a resource group with name ” Scalegrid-<cloudprofilename>” and gives the ScaleGrid application permission to deploy and manage machines in this Resource group.
 It also enables the ScaleGrid application permission to join the newly created machines to the VNET, Subnet, NSG that was supplied earlier in the wizard.
 The ScaleGrid application does not have permissions on any other machines or entities running in your subscription.